Cerealkillerway/fileUploader/README.md

 **useSourceFileSize**: [boolean] by deafult the fileUploader will calculate the uploaded file size based on the resulting base64 string which is the output it produces; that string will be bigger than the original file size due to conversion to base64;
 if instead you want to use the original file size you need to set this to `true`; (default `false`);

+**mimeTypesToOpen**: [array] this is used to define the behaviour of the "open" link that is put near every uploaded file; some files like images and pdfs can be opened in the browser, while other are not supported to be opened this way and are just downloaded; this array contains the mime types for files that should be opened in the browser (they are placed into an iframe in a new tab);

 **labelsClasses**: [object] an object that defines the classes to look for inside any "labelsContainers" defined, where to update fileUploader infos:
 ```